pbauermeister/dfd/doc/README.md

 With the option `--markdown` (e.g. `data-flow-diagram README.md --markdown`) you can embed code blocks that are recognized as Data Flow Diagram snippets.
 For each snippet, an image file is generated.

 A snippet can be defined by such a code block:

     ```data-flow-diagram FILENAME.svg

     ...DFD STATEMENTS...

     ```

+The opening fence ```` ```data-flow-diagram FILENAME.svg ```` must specify
+`data-flow-diagram` as formatter, followed by an output file name with extension.

 Note that only code blocks delimited by triple-backticks fences are considered.
 Code blocks defined by quadruple-spaces indentation are ignored.